Quick Summary

 Sacred Journey Recovery is dedicated to providing compassionate and holistic care.
 We empower men to break free from addiction by integrating evidence-based therapies, spiritual exploration, and the restorative power of nature.

 The process of helping men rediscover a purposeful, fulfilling life involves acknowledging that words carry weight.
 Words can either validate a man’s struggle or push him back into silence and isolation.
-Men have that tendency to isolate themselves because they are often taught to “man up” and handle things on their own.
+Men often isolate themselves because they are frequently taught to “man up” and handle things on their own.
 But addiction is not something you can deal with alone.

 This is why well-meaning friends, partners, and family members should know what to say to men who are in recovery.
 What you say to someone in addiction recovery can either support their healing or unintentionally derail their progress.
 Here are some phrases you need to avoid: